mfaridzia/simple-weather-web-app/README.md

-Simple Weather website with Express.JS
+Simple Weather App with Express.JS
 ======================================

 This project uses the API service from web openweathermap.org